 The programme offers three optional streams: (1) Business and Management; (2) Japan in Global Perspective; and (3) Japanese Language and Linguistics.
 Each stream provides specialised training in the named area and allows students to take courses from other relevant departments, including the Departments of Management, Sociology, Anthropology, and Linguistics and Modern Languages.
 Students who select one of these streams must choose a related topic for their final-year project.

 Sakura in Shatin

 Most young persons who grew up in Hong Kong are no strangers to Japanese mass culture.
 Some go to visit the country frequently.
 A smaller number embrace it by a greater degree of immersion.
-Ada Tam is one of the latter kind.
+Ada Tam Tam is an example of the latter.